For the Coronary Arteries

 Plaque also can narrow other arteries, such as those in the kidneys and limbs.
 Narrow kidney arteries can affect kidney function and lead to severe high blood pressure.

-Narrow arteries in the limbs, a condition called peripheral arterial disease (P.A.D.), can cause pain and cramping in the affected arm or leg.
+Narrow arteries in the limbs, a condition called peripheral artery disease (P.A.D.), can cause pain and cramping in the affected arm or leg.
 Severe narrowing can completely cut off blood flow to a limb, which could require surgery.

 To relieve these problems, doctors may do PCI on a narrow kidney, arm, or leg artery.
 They often will place a stent in the affected artery during the procedure.
 The stent helps support the artery and keep it open.